medvedvvs/QwtWaterfall/README.md

 * create QwtPlot with canvas
 * create WF widget
 * add WF layer[s] to the WF widget
-* attach WF widget to the plot canvas, where WF can draws layers
+* attach WF widget to the plot canvas, where WF can draw layers
 * attach layers to [different] QwtPlot/axes